The molten husk of an unknown creature toppled to the side, sundering the earth with its weight and sending shock waves over a kilometre around it.

 Her hand trembled over the accept button, looking once more at his peaceful face before she pressed it.

-The necklace around her neck began to melt, being destroyed on use as part of its description.
-The molten silver slithered over to Dustin's body, starting to encapsulate him entirely.
+The necklace around her neck melted, being destroyed on use as part of its description.
+The molten silver slithered over to Dustin's body, encapsulating him.

-At the same time, Cynthia could feel an uncomfortable warmth under his skin, and looked at her arm to realize that the skin was beginning to peel off, revealing the muscle underneath.
+Cynthia could feel an uncomfortable warmth and looked at her arm to realize that the skin was peeling off, revealing the muscle underneath.
 The pain was enough to make any sane person scream, but no one made a peep.
-They watched the body slowly turning silver, praying to whatever sick god had put them through this to let him succeed.
+They watched the body turning silver, praying to whatever sick god had put them through this to let him succeed.

-Their eyes were full of pity, not pain, until they could see no longer, their eyeballs melting out of their sockets.
+Rather than pain, their eyes were full of pity until they could see no longer, their eyeballs melting out of their sockets.

-He heard the orchestra of horror outside, despite seeing nothing but darkness, and wondered if it was a dream.
+Dustin heard the orchestra of horror outside as his brain came back online, still unable to open his eyes, and wondered if it was all a dream.